railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :price_include: Tax Included in Price, boolean

-    *Check this is the price you use on the product and invoices is including this tax.*
+    *Check this if the price you use on the product and invoices includes this tax.*

 Object: Account (account.account)